Joeb3219/char/architecture/readme.txt

 	-- ADDRESS BUS							[16 bit]
 	-- COUNT BUS							[8 bit]
 -- ROM
-	-- Use a 256x16 ROM
+	-- Use a 2 256x8 ROM chips
-		-- 3 steps each get 5 bits, ergo 2^5 (32) possible
+		-- 3 steps each get 4 bits, ergo 2^4 (16) possible
 			microcodes
-		-- Eliminates need for multiple ROM chips.
+		-- Tcodes 1 & 2 stored on chip 1, Tcode 3 on chip 2
-	-- There are several operations that we define by a given value	[8 bit] of a ROM read
+		-- Possible expansion to a 4th Tcode for bigger instructions -- There are several operations that we define by a given value	[8 bit] of a ROM read
 00000	-- x00: Do nothing